opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 Introduced 2.17
 {: .label .label-purple }

-Scheduled Query Acceleration (SQA) is designed to optimize direct queries from OpenSearch to external data sources, such as Amazon Simple Storage Service (Amazon S3).
-It addresses issues often faced when managing and refreshing indexes, views, and data in an automated way.
+Scheduled Query Acceleration (SQA) is designed to optimize queries sent directly from OpenSearch to external data sources, such as Amazon Simple Storage Service (Amazon S3).
+It uses automation to address issues commonly encountered when managing and refreshing indexes, views, and data.

 Query acceleration is facilitated by secondary indexes like [skipping indexes]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/#skipping-indexes), [covering indexes]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/#covering-indexes), or [materialized views]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/#materialized-views).
-When queries run, they use these indexes instead of directly querying S3.
+When queries run, they use these indexes instead of directly querying Amazon S3.

-The secondary indexes need to be refreshed periodically to stay current with the Amazon S3 data.
-This refresh can be scheduled using an internal scheduler (within Spark) or an external scheduler.
+The secondary indexes need to be refreshed periodically in order to remain current with the Amazon S3 data.
+This refresh operation can be scheduled using either an internal scheduler (within Spark) or an external scheduler.

-Using SQA provides the following benefits:
+SQA provides the following benefits:

 - **Cost reduction through optimized resource usage**: SQA reduces the operational load on driver nodes, lowering the costs associated with maintaining auto-refresh for indexes and views.

-- **Improved observability of refresh operations**: SQA provides visibility into index states and refresh timings, offering insights into data processing and the current system state.
+- **Improved observability of refresh operations**: SQA provides visibility into index states and refresh timing, offering insights into data processing and the current system state.

-- **Better control over refresh scheduling**: SQA allows flexible scheduling of refresh intervals, helping manage resource usage and refresh frequency according to specific requirements.
+- **Better control over refresh scheduling**: SQA allows flexible scheduling of refresh intervals, helping you to manage resource usage and refresh frequency according to specific requirements.

-- **Simplified index management**: SQA enables updates to index settings, such as refresh intervals, in a single query, simplifying workflows.
+- **Simplified index management**: SQA enables updates to index settings, such as refresh intervals, in a single query, which simplifies workflows.

 ## Concepts